ietf-wg-idr/RFC4271bis/rfc4271bis.md

 destination basis, although the value of MinRouteAdvertisementIntervalTimer is set on a per BGP peer basis.

 Two UPDATE messages sent by a BGP speaker to a peer that advertise feasible routes and/or withdrawal of unfeasible routes to some common set of destinations MUST be separated by at least MinRouteAdvertisementIntervalTimer.
-This can only be achieved by keeping a separate timer for each common set of destinations.
-This would be unwarranted overhead.
-Any technique that ensures that the interval between two UPDATE messages sent from a BGP speaker to a peer that advertise feasible routes and/or withdrawal of unfeasible routes to some common set of destinations will be at least MinRouteAdvertisementIntervalTimer, and will also ensure that a constant upper bound on the interval is acceptable.
+An implementation MUST also provide an upper bound on the interval.

 Since fast convergence is needed within an autonomous system, either (a) the MinRouteAdvertisementIntervalTimer used for internal peers